-- The main role of both the financial analyst and credit analyst is to measure the future income and cash flow of the firm. - The financial analyst, representing the equity investors, is trying to determine the value the corporation based on the future cash flows. - The credit analyst, representing the debt holder, is trying to determine if the current debt is high or low based on the future cash flows. - Also, the credit analyst is measuring how much debt the company can handle for a given transaction.
+The main role of both the financial analyst and credit analyst is to measure the future income and cash flow of the firm.
+The financial analyst, representing the equity investors, is trying to determine the value the corporation based on the future cash flows.
+The credit analyst, representing the debt holder, is trying to determine if the current debt is high or low based on the future cash flows.
+Also, the credit analyst is measuring how much debt can the company handle for a given transaction.
+This measurement called debt capacity will be covered later on chapter 19 ("Credit Analysis and Debt Capacity Analysis").